Education and Traninings

 - Identity document, with certificate of registration if applicable

-- Proof of income including of your parents or spouse
+- Proof of income or declaration from the applicant

 Further information can be found on the pages of berlin.de.

 For trainees in company-based training there is the vocational training allowance and for trainees with disabilities there is the education benefit.
 Similarly to the provision of the pupil BAföG grant, access to the funding here is dependent upon your residence status.
 Citizens of EU states and their families can obtain the vocational training allowance (BAB) under the same conditions as Germans.
 Phased waiting periods apply for people from non-EU states.
 Holders of certain residence permits issued on humanitarian grounds or for family reunification are therefore entitled to the vocational training allowance after three months of residence in Germany.